 Which One Is More Important Between These Two Metrics?

-Both reach and impressions are valuable and important to track in order to execute a successful campaign.
+Both reach and impressions are valuable and important to track in order to execute a social media management campaign.
 Yet, to choose which metric is more important to track, you need to consider your business goals.
 Setting up the right audience on social media for your brand takes time and once you establish them and want to build brand recognition, then impressions are important.